FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 @Row {
    @Column(size: 2) {
       ### Native Experience
-      - **Full Apple Platforms Support:** Seamlessly integrate the SDK with iOS, macOS, visionOS, and tvOS.
+      - **Full Apple Platforms Support:** Seamlessly integrate the SDK with iOS, macOS, visionOS, and tvOS (coming soon).
       - **Live Purchase Push Notifications:** Receive real-time notifications for user purchases to stay on top of your app's performance.
       - **Privacy by Design:** The SDK avoids sending personal user data to any servers.
 And we don't keep your purchase data on our servers.
    }